Federal Trade Commission (FTC), Centers for Medicare & Medicaid Services (CMS), and Office of the Inspector General (OIG), HHS.

 2. CMS and OIG Panel Discussion and Listening Session

-The afternoon will consist of two separate sessions regarding how ACOs will interact with the physician self-referral prohibition, the anti-kickback statute, and the CMP law in order to better inform CMS and OIG (HHS Agencies) decision-making regarding the application of these laws to ACOs.
+The afternoon will consist of two separate sessions regarding how ACOs will interact with the physician self-referral prohibition, the anti-kickback statute, and the CMP law in order to Start Printed Page 57041better inform CMS and OIG (HHS Agencies) decision-making regarding the application of these laws to ACOs.
 The first session will be a moderated panel discussion of industry stakeholders, including representatives of providers, suppliers, and health policy experts who will focus on the discussion topics listed below.

 During the second session, a listening session, there will be an opportunity for other attendees to provide brief comments on the same topics either in person or via the teleconference, as time permits.
 An agenda for the moderated panel discussions and the listening session will be released at a later time.